hackeryarn/blog/content/post/making-redux-easy.md

 reduxSetup({component: <App />, initialState});
 ```

-You no longer manually group the actions handled by the reducer, and combine
+You no longer manually group the actions handled by the reducer, nor combine
 the reducers into to a single root reducer.
 Instead, you use `addReducer`.
 It
-manages the root reducer for you.
-You can add the handler from anywhere:
+manages the root reducer for you, and you can add the handler from anywhere:

 ```
 import {addReducer} from 'redux-easy';